GoldenMM/Guided-Project---Static-Site-Generator/README.md

 # Static Site Generator
 This is a guided project from Boot.dev to build a static site generator.
-This is done as a learning exersise.
+This is done as a learning exercise.